-Before the lodgement of a development application, the applicant must:
+Before the lodgement of a development application for community significant development, the applicant must:

-- o carry out a facilitated community meeting or workshop, and - o notify adjoining and surrounding landowners and known community groups
+- o carry out a facilitated community meeting or workshop, and - o notify adjoining and surrounding landowners and known community groups, and - ensure the community has adequate time to consider and comment on the proposal

 Surrounding landowner means a landowner up to 500m from the application site.
 Adjoining landowner means the land which abuts an application site or is separated from it only by a road, lane, pathway, right of way, river or stream or similar thoroughfare.